AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/freeform-overview.md

 ## Project Manager {#manager}

-Analysis Workspace projects can be managed under **Analytics > Components >  Projects**.
+Analysis Workspace projects can be managed under **[!UICONTROL Analytics] > [!UICONTROL Components] >  [!UICONTROL Projects]**.
 The Project Manager shows the items that a specific user has created.

-Project ownership can be transferred to a new user under Admin > Analytics Users & Assets > Transfer Assets.
+Project ownership can be transferred to a new user under [!UICONTROL Admin] > [!UICONTROL Analytics Users & Assets] > [!UICONTROL Transfer Assets].

 In the Projects Manager, you can add, tag, share, duplicate/copy, and more.
 Search for a project in the search bar or by using the filter options in the left rail.
 You can filter by tag, owners, project type and more.